What is the objective of the 13 Stars Wellness Challenge?

 What do I need to do to enter?

-  Please add your name to the signup sheet at the gym or email Brian (firstname.lastname@example.org).
-The cost to enter is $20 and 5 non-perishable items to donate to the Interfaith Food Pantry.
-You can give your cash to a coach or use Venmo.
+Please email Brian (email@example.com) to sign-up.
+The cost to enter is $20 and 5 non-perishable items (or an additional $10) to donate to the Interfaith Food Pantry.
+You can give your cash to a coach or use Venmo (@brian-vagnini).
 There will be a box for the food drive at the gym.

 You will also need to check your email and enter your scores in an online spreadsheet throughout the challenge.

 We like to think we are all winners just for participating, but if you’re after the cold, hard cash, here’s where you need to pay attention.

 Challengers can earn points in the following categories: